lauraspberry/lauraspberry/README.md

 🔭 working on building a full stack web application for [Connect@Cal](https://connected.berkeley.edu/) to optimize communication between users and operations associates.
 🔭 a teaching assistant for UC Berkeley's [Web Design Decal](wdd.io) -->

-This coming summer, I will be interning at ⚡ [Amazon](http://amazon.com/)!

 Previously, I've interned at ⚡ [Emerge](http://emerge.io/) to develop and design 3D Virtual Reality experiences using the Unity Game Engine.